-If you’re on the hunt for the best free weights to kickstart your training, the main problem (or benefit if you’re a half glass full kind of person) is that you’re spoiled for choice.
-We have tried and tested countless popular brands in the strength equipment realm, and in order to save you some time, we’ve broken down a list of the key categories of free weights and our selections to get you off the keyboard and into the workout room.
+If you’re on the hunt for the best free weights on the market to kickstart your training, the main problem (or benefit if you’re a glass-half-full kind of person) is that you’re spoiled for choice.
+We have tried and tested countless popular brands in the strength equipment realm, and in order to save you some time, we’ve broken down a list of the key categories of the best free weights on the market and our selections to get you off the keyboard and into the workout room.

 Best Free Weights

 - Best Free Weight Set: REP Before the Barbell Package

 - Best Kettlebell: Onnit Kettlebells